 2. A Fire Pit Can Be Fueled by Gas or Wood

-Whether your built-in fire pit is fueled by gas or wood is a matter of personal preference.
+Another fact about fire pits is whether your built-in fire pit is fueled by gas or wood is a matter of personal preference.
 You should know enough about each option that you can make a decision that’s best for you.
 Some people just love the smell and sound of burning real wood.
 That crackle and pop of the wood burning is part of the overall appeal for them of having a fire.
 For those who prefer a wood-burning fire, even the process of building the fire may be part of the fun.

 However, for others, the convenience of gas is key to their enjoyment of a fire pit.
 It can be turned on (or off) at the push of a button.
 For those that prefer gas (which can either be tapped into an existing gas line or run off of a separate propane tank), they may like the idea that they don’t have to build the fire.
 They may also like the idea that they don’t have to store wood on their property.
 Plus, while the smell of wood burning is an appeal for some, for others, it’s a frustration to have that scent on their hair and clothing long after the fire has been put out.